ASICS Gel Kayano 26 review

 The transitioning from midfoot to toe is a lot better, however.
 But generally, it is difficult to get a smooth landing in this shoe.

-Also, I found that it feels a bit flat and slow, especially when you compare it to other shoes like Hoka One One’s that have their meta-rocker technology.
+Also, I found that it feels a bit flat and slow, especially when you compare it to other shoes like Hoka’s that have their meta-rocker technology.
 However, landing on your midfoot helps a bit to soften the landing and the transitioning.

 Absorbs water: This shoe is quite horrible in wet conditions.
 The padding around the heel, on the tongue, and collar absorbs water.
 This means that the shoe gets even heavier and that it makes squishy sounds when you land.